AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-target-ims-adobe-io.md

 ### Tenant ID and Client Code {#tenant-client}

-With [Adobe Experience Manager 6.5.8.0](/help/release-notes/release-notes.md), the Client Code field had been added to the Target configuration window.
+With [Adobe Experience Manager as a Cloud Service](/help/release-notes/release-notes.md), the Client Code field had been added to the Target configuration window.

 When configuring the Tenant ID and Client Code fields, please be aware of the following: